orlamadden/personafy/README.md

 - Register and user login was adapted from this [repository](https://github.com/MiroslavSvec/DCD_lead/blob/master/app.py).
 - Logout user was adapted from this [Stack Overflow post](https://stackoverflow.com/questions/27747578/how-do-i-clear-a-flask-session#:~:text=There%20is%20no%20way%20to,session%20dictionary%20will%20get%20erased.&text=I%20use%20session%20like%20this%20with%20flask%2C%20it%20does%20work.).
 - Clear session cache on logout was used from this [Stack Overflow post](https://stackoverflow.com/questions/27747578/how-do-i-clear-a-flask-session).
+- Assistance with sorting personas by most recent date adapted from this [Stack Overflow post](https://stackoverflow.com/questions/30642725/pymongo-sorting-by-date).

 ### Content